NowacekLab/Welcome/lesson1.md

 <br>
 <br>

-Hopefully by the end of this lesson you feel less like this...
+Hopefully by the end of this tutorial you feel less like this...
 <p align="center">
   <img src="https://imgs.xkcd.com/comics/git.png" />
 </p>